SLU-biochar/biochar-systems-dev/content/en/stability/app.md

 ## **Download all the data**

 All the data shown above (and the code to deal with it) is available for download in various format:
-* Get it from *GitHub* (data + code)
+* Get it from *GitHub* [(data + code)](https://github.com/SLU-biochar/biocharStability)
-* Get it in *.xlsx* format (data only)
+* Get it in *.xlsx* format [(data only)](https://github.com/SLU-biochar/biocharStability/blob/main/biocharStability/database/biochar_incubation_database_2022-12_SI4Manuscript.xlsx)
 * Get it in *.json* format (data only)

 ## **Scroll down for more**

 Below, more interactive figures and text analyses are provided.
-They reproduce the results from our pre-print article published here *insert link*.
+They reproduce the results from our pre-print article published [here](https://doi.org/10.1016/j.geoderma.2023.116761).

   </div>
 </div>